DUNE-DAQ/daq-buildtools/docs/README.md

 To use the locally built packages, run `dbt-workarea-env --refresh`, you will see a few paths under `MyTopDir/install` and `MyTopDir/build` are added to `$PATH` and a few other environment variables.

-:bulb: Hint #1: we added a few more useful options to `dbt-build.sh`, for example `--cmake-msg-lvl`.
+&#x1F534; Hint 💡 we added a few more useful options to `dbt-build.sh`, for example `--cmake-msg-lvl`.
 Take a look with `dbt-build.sh -h`.

-:bulb: Hint #2: `dbt-workare-env` now has a new option `-s/--subset <externals, daqpackages, systems, devtools>` which allows user to set up a subset of UPS products listed in `dbt-settings`.
+&#x1F534; Hint 💡 `dbt-workare-env` now has a new option `-s/--subset <externals, daqpackages, systems, devtools>` which allows user to set up a subset of UPS products listed in `dbt-settings`.

 ### Working with more repos